Transforming Salt Lake City Backyards with Custom Outdoor Lighting Design

 Is this the same as landscape lighting or path lighting?

 No. TruLight installs permanent LED lighting into your roofline and eaves.
 This is architectural lighting that follows the lines of your home and washes light downward onto your outdoor living spaces.
 It's not ground-mounted landscape lighting, not pathway bollards, and not uplights in the flower beds.
-The result is a cleaner look, zero fixtures in your yard, and dramatically less maintenance.
+The result is a cleaner look, no fixtures in the yard, and less maintenance.
 If you're curious about how roofline lighting compares to traditional options, reach out to us and we'll walk you through it.

 Related Articles